Man goes overboard from Carnival cruise ship in Gulf of Mexico - NewsBreak

 Man goes overboard from Carnival cruise ship in Gulf of Mexico

-(WFLA) — A man was rescued from the Gulf of Mexico Thursday after he went overboard from a Carnival cruise ship, according to reports.
+( WFLA / WGNO ) — A man was rescued from the Gulf of Mexico Thursday after he went overboard from a Carnival cruise ship.

-CNN reported that the U.S. Coast Guard saved the man after he went missing from the Carnival Valor.Hernando deputies save Christmas dinosaur from would-be ‘Grinch’

 Carnival Cruise Lines released a statement thanking the Coast Guard for their help.